The iPhone may be the best learning tool ever created.

 2. Discovery VR – Explore the world’s most fascinating places, animals, people and ideas on this Planet in virtual reality like never before.

-4. Google Expeditions – An world expeditions app that takes on immersive, virtual reality learning journeys.
+3. Google Expeditions – A world expeditions app that takes on immersive, virtual reality learning journeys.

-4. Augment – A window into future possibilities for augmented reality.
-Allows you to visualize your 3D models in augmented reality, integrated in real time in their actual size and environment.
+2. Augment – A window into future possibilities for augmented reality.
+It allows you to visualize your 3D models in augmented reality, integrated in real-time in their actual size and environment.

 Improve your mathematics skills and use these math tools to solve complicated problems.